Haselnussbomber/HaselTweaks/README.md

 To get started, open the configuration with `/haseltweaks` and enable the tweaks you like.

 ## Tweaks

+### Achievement Link Tooltip

+Hovering the mouse over an achievement link in the chat will display a small tooltip with the name and description of the achievement so that you don't have to click on the link.

+Options:

+- Show completion status: Will show whether the achievement has been completed or not.
+This requires the achievement data to be loaded, so you have to open the window once.
+- Prevent spoiler: If the Achievement is not unlocked and would not be displayed in the game, the name and/or description will also be displayed as ???.

 ### Aether Current Helper